 We provide training for all of our employees, including technical training for our pilots, dispatchers, flight attendants and other technical staff.
 In addition, we provide recurrent customer service training to frontline staff, as well as leadership training for managers.
 We currently have four flight simulators at our training facility in Panama's City of Knowledge.
 In 2005, we leased a Level B flight simulator for Boeing 737-Next Generation training that served 80% of our initial training, transition and upgrade training, and 100% of our recurrent training needs relating to that aircraft.
 During 2007, we upgraded this simulator to provide 100% of our initial training.
 In 2008, we leased a similar flight simulator for Embraer 190 training that serves for all of our initial and recurrent training needs.
 In 2010, Copa bought a second 737-Next Generation Full Flight Simulator, or "FFS", Level D. The Level D qualification is the highest certification provided by the Federal Aviation Administration (FAA) to any Flight Training Device.
 Another important acquisition in 2011 was the second B737 Virtual Procedure Trainer (VPT), which complements the new FFS training.
 In October 2012, the lease on our first B737 Next Generation simulator expired and we bought a new FFTX technology training device accompanied by a new Virtual Procedure Trainer (VPT).
-In 2014, Copa bought a new Boeing 737-800 Full Flight Simulator (FFS-X) compliant with regulatory Qualification Level D, and two new B737-800 Cockpit Procedure Trainers (CPTs) compliant with regulatory Qualification FTD Level 4 to provide 100% of our initial, recurrent, transition and upgrade training needs.
-We plan to buy a new Boeing 737 MAX Full Flight Simulator compliant with regulatory qualification Level D to provide 100% of our raining needs.
+In 2014, Copa bought a new Boeing 737-800 Full Flight Simulator (FFS-X) compliant with regulatory Qualification Level D, and two new B737-800 Cockpit Procedure Trainers (CPTs) compliant with regulatory Qualification Level D to provide 100% of our training needs.